malescordia/minitalk/README.md

 # Minitalk

-Welcome to the Minitalk project repository by Malescordia.
+Welcome to the Minitalk project repository by malescordia.

 ## Overview
 Minitalk is a lightweight inter-process communication (IPC) project at 42.
 The goal is to create a client-server architecture, where the client sends a string message to the server using a minimalistic communication protocol.
 The project emphasizes signal handling and the intricacies of inter-process communication in a Unix environment.